Dare to Dream and Write Small

 I believe in the power of big dreams and the importance of setting big goals.
 I have many of my own that I have no intention of abandoning, and I know all too well that you will never truly know what you are capable of until you try.
 That sometimes means trying and failing and trying again.

 However, part of the path to reaching a bigger goal is being able to successively build upon a series of smaller goals.

 That may seem like common sense but it’s remarkably uncommon in practice.

 That feeling can motivate us to push ever harder or reach even farther the next day, or, as is too often the case, it eat away at our patience, confidence and resilience.

-I have nothing but admiration and respect for my aunt and those like her who’ve been able to quit smoking and overcome addiction.
+I have nothing but admiration and respect for my aunt and those like her who’ve been able to quit smoking and overcome addiction cold turkey.

 My best friend in high school was able to lose over a hundred pounds and become a regular marathon runner in less than a year.

 One of my students recently completed an entire draft of a screenplay over his winter break.

-In every case, these individuals set a goal, and a big one at that, and had the motivation and discipline to reach it.
+In each case, these individuals set a goal, and a big one at that, and had the motivation and discipline to reach it.

 Most people have lofty goals in life.
 Many of them have a good reason for wanting to reach them.
-It’s called motivation, or in Simon Sinek terms, knowing your “why”.
+It’s called motivation.

 My aunt quit smoking because she knew it was killing her, both physically and financially.
 She wanted a better life and was willing to make the change to have it.

-My best friend trained to run a marathon to prove to himself and others that he could actually live a healthy life, defying his doubters and breaking a long family history of bad habits.
+My best friend trained to lose weight and run a marathon to prove to himself and others that he could actually live a healthy life, defying his doubters and breaking a long family history of bad habits.